Probabilistic preference learning with the Mallows rank model: Introduction

-In Section \ref{sec:MallowsModel}, we introduce the Bayesian Mallows model for rank data, give an overview of previous work and discuss modeling issues like the choice of distance measure and prior distribution.
-In Section \ref{sec:MHAlgorithm}, we show how efficient Bayesian computation can be performed for this model, using a novel leap-and-shift proposal distribution.
-We develop an importance sampling scheme for computing the normalizing constant.
-Section \ref{sec:Potato} presents our potato experiment, which illustrates the use of the Mallows model for data in the form of full rankings.
-In Section \ref{sec:PartialRanks} we extend our model to partial rankings.
+In Section \ref{sec:MallowsModel}, we introduce the Bayesian Mallows model for rank data.
+In Section \ref{sec:Distances}, we discuss how the choice of the distance function influences the calculation of the partition function, and Section \ref{sec:Priors} is devoted to the choice of the prior distributions.
+In Sections \ref{sec:Inference} and \ref{sec:MHAlgorithm}, we show how efficient Bayesian computation can be performed for this model, using a novel leap-and-shift proposal distribution.
+The tuning of the hyperparameters is discussed in the Supplementary Material, Section \ref{subsec:tuning}.
+In Section \ref{sec:approximatingZ} we develop and test an importance sampling scheme for computing the partition function, based on a pseudo-likelihood approximation of the Mallows model.
+We carefully test and study this importance sampling estimation of the partition function (Section \ref{sec:ISConvergence}), and the effect of this estimation on inference, both theoretically (Section \ref{sec:EffectnormalisingConstant}) and by simulations (Section \ref{subsec:modelTesting}).
+Section \ref{sec:extensions} is dedicated to partial rankings and clustering of assessors.
+In Section \ref{sec:PartialRanks} we extend the Bayesian Mallows approach to partial rankings, and we prove some results on the effects of unranked items on the consensus ranking (Section \ref{sec:Preselection}).
 Section \ref{sec:Pairwise} considers data in the form of ordered subsets or pairwise comparisons of items.
-In Section \ref{sec:Clustering} we describe a mixture model to deal with the possible heterogeneity of assessors and to find cluster-specific consensus rankings.
-Section \ref{sec:Prediction} is dedicated to class and preference prediction, meaning that both class assignment of new assessors and personalized preference learning is carried out.
-In Section \ref{sec:TimeDep} we analyze ranks which vary over time.
-Each section has a case study, including the potato experiment, mRNA expression data, football teams, the Movielens film rank data, and a sushi dataset.
-In Section \ref{sec:Simulations} we perform some simulation experiments in order to gain further insight into how the model works when applying different distance measures.
+In Section \ref{sec:Clustering} we describe a mixture model to deal with the possible heterogeneity of assessors, finding cluster-specific consensus rankings.
+Section \ref{sec:Prediction} is dedicated to prediction in a realistic setup, which requires both the cluster assignment and personalized preference learning.
+We show that our approach works well in a simulation context.
+In Section \ref{sec:RelatedWork} we review related methods which have been proposed in the literature, and compare by simulation some algorithms with our procedure (Section \ref{subsec:comparisons}).
+In Section \ref{sec:Experiments}, we then move to the illustration of the performance of our method on real data: the selected case studies illustrate the different incomplete data situations considered.
+This includes the Sushi (Section \ref{sec:SushiData}) and Movielens (Section \ref{subsec:Movielens}) benchmark data.
 Section \ref{sec:Discussion} presents some conclusions and extensions.